Watch our video of this experience:

 Vietnam offers such a diverse range of travel experiences that it can be difficult to know where to begin!

-If you’re planning a visit to the region, this episode of Tour the World with Wendy Wu Tours — hosted by The Big Bus tour and travel guide’s editor Adam Ford — is packed with Vietnam travel ideas and inspiration, including culture, food, history, shopping and relaxation must-sees and dos.
+If you’re planning a visit to the region, this episode of Tour the World with Wendy Wu Tours — hosted by The Big Bus tour and travel guide’s editor Adam Ford — is packed with Vietnam travel ideas and inspiration, including culture, dining, history, shopping and relaxation must-sees and dos.

 Whether you plan to travel with a tour group or independently, in this episode you’ll get information about bustling Ho Chi Minh City (Vietnam’s biggest urban centre), picturesque Hoi An and Hue, charming capital city Hanoi, and spectacular Halong Bay in the country’s north-east corner.